 As we have said of London, Paris and New York, the history of urbanisation is full of examples of cities which started off by being the hosts (willingly or not) to the economically weaker section of the population who were ultimately graduated from poor living conditions to a combination of affordable housing and basic civic amenities.
 The solution ultimately lies in better nations, not just better cities, which are scalable and capable of not only absorbing the inflow of people (from within or without), but in fact are economic magnets in attracting the best talent from the country.
 Five insights provide the basis of the solution.
 Firstly, slums are a logical response to urbanisation and the relative lack of opportunity outside of major urban centres in predominantly poor countries.
 They are facilitated by the right to migrate.
 So, they are a structural phenomenon.
 Secondly, slums become a system of living perpetuated by economics, politics and societal factors.
 Therefore, it makes sense to see them as a part of the system of a country and also the global system of trade and distribution of wealth.
 Thirdly, people accept and adapt to their circumstances without (external) triggers to encourage them to do otherwise.
 In this sense, slums are adaptive organisms.
 Fourthly, slum dwellers can improve the slum to a large extent if mobilised to do so.
 Therefore, they can also be developed as one would any organisational entity through the application of techniques of change management.
 Finally, slum dwellers cannot transform their slum (into a non-slum) without the support of the environment around them.
 They lack the critical human and financial resources to make a clean break from their situation.
 Their transformation requires external impetus and resources.
 In the absence of this external intervention, they can become disenfranchised rather than citizens in-waiting and have the potential to develop a culture, set of values and behaviours that can threaten the on-slum environment they live in.

 Therefore, ultimately, a comprehensive and long-term solution to the problem of India’s slums cannot be about the slums themselves.
-A viable solution would have to take a holistic view dealing with India’s larger macro challenges and recognise the critical role which cities will have to play if India is to successfully transition into a middle-income country.
-Such a solution and would include the following strategies:
+A viable solution would have to take a holistic view dealing with India’s larger macro challenges and recognise the critical role which cities will have to play if India is to successfully transition into a middle-income country, and would include the following strategies:

 - Knowledge and Freedom Advantage.
 India is not fully leveraging its “freedom advantage” (see our previous paper on China which highlights the strong link between a society’s freedom and its development potential) which should in theory allow for people to strive to realise their aspirations.
 In particular, India needs to create an open knowledge economy where the slum-dwellers are empowered to solve their own problems and have the access to financing to do so.
 This requires scaled charities and NGOs that can apply global best-practices to tackling India’s urban issues and also raise the necessary financing.